 In this scene, Josian lies ill with lovesickness, waiting for Bevis to return safely from his battle with a monstrous boar.
 For Josian, the world is meaningless if she cannot have Bevis.
-Her second expression of desire is a direct proclamation of love: "Beves, lemman, thin ore! / Ichave loved thee ful yore."
-She demands that Bevis love her and do with her what he will: "Boute thow me love, icham dede, / And boute thow with me do thee wille."
-Josian's request is implicitly sexual, but her sexual desire for Bevis becomes more explicit when she says she would rather have Bevis's "bodi in thee scherte naked, / Than al the gold that Crist hath maked."
-In
+Her second expression of desire is a direct proclamation of love: "Beves, lemman, thin ore! / Ichave loved thee ful yore."214 She demands that Bevis love her and do with her what he will: "Boute thow me love, icham dede, / And boute thow with me do thee wille."215 Josian's request is implicitly sexual, but her sexual desire for Bevis becomes more explicit when she says she would rather have Bevis's "bodi in thee scherte naked, / Than al the gold that Crist hath maked."216 In her repetitive expressions of desire for Bevis, Josian displays a lack of modesty and a hypersexuality that cannot be contained, both characteristics ill-befitting of a potential Christian wife.
+Because Bevis continually rejects her, she turns to Christianity to make her plea and shifts from thinking of Mahoun to thinking of Christ.
+In her seduction, Josian seems to agree with Bevis that the world was made by Christ.
+After Bevis rejects her again, however, she immediately curses him with Mahoun: "Mahoun thee yeve tene and wrake!"217

-"The Sultan of Babylon," in Three Middle English Charlemagne Romances, ed.
+211 "The Sultan of Babylon," in Three Middle English Charlemagne Romances, ed.
 Alan Lupack (Kalamazoo, Michigan: Medieval Institute Publications, Western Michigan University, 1990), ll.
 1891-6.

-&lt;sup>212 "Bevis of Hampton," in Four Romances of England, ed.
-Ronald B. Herzman, Graham Drake, and Eve Salisbury (Kalamazoo, Michigan: Medieval Institute Publications, Western Michigan University, 1999), Il.
+212 "Bevis of Hampton," in Four Romances of England, ed.
+Ronald B. Herzman, Graham Drake, and Eve Salisbury (Kalamazoo, Michigan: Medieval Institute Publications, Western Michigan University, 1999), ll.
 913-4.